 Learners in Year 10 and above are provided with the option of two qualification routes.

 Spring Hill High School offers the GCSE AQA Geography A specification to students who wish to pursue this option.
 From September 2017, learners will undertake a new specification of learning in line with AQA’s new syllabus.
 This is a 2 year course, with 3 written examinations at the end.
 The course also requires learners to undertake two practical fieldwork investigations outside of the school grounds.

 The 3 primary modules of GCSE study from the course syllabus include Living with the physical environment, where learners study the challenges of natural hazards, the living world and physical landscapes in the UK, Challenges in the human environment, which includes urban issues and challenges, the changing economic world and the challenge of resource management, as well as Geographical applications, which entails issue evaluation (provided from an AQA booklet prior to the exam) and fieldwork decided between the teacher and pupil in accordance with AQA syllabus guidelines.

-For students who do not wish to pursue a GCSE in Geography, we provide the ASDAN qualification, an accreditation with different levels of achievement depending on the number of modules the learner completes.
-Modules of study include Physical Processes, Migration and Global Interdependence.
+For students who do not wish to pursue a GCSE in Geography, we provide the opportunity to study Unit Awards.
 Our aim when delivering this course is to promote awareness of a wide range of physical and human issues that affect us on a global scale.
-This is done through written work, projects, class discussion and field trips in the local environment.
 Student’s have a choice of modules and tasks depending on interests and levels of attainment.

 Assessment in Geography